 The University of Utah in Salt Lake City features a large square field with a freshly maintained lawn and a crisscross path that divides the field into four pieces.
 The chapel is visible directly from the quad, and in the distance are the beautiful Rocky Mountains.
 Students can leave campus on the weekend to play, hike, and ski in the mountains, which is a draw for students to come to college in Utah.

-This beautiful college campus also encourages students to bike around campus, and there are dedicated bike paths and spots where students can safely park their bike during class.
+This college with the most beautiful campuses in the US also encourages students to bike around campus, and there are dedicated bike paths and spots where students can safely park their bike during class.

 13. Brown University